SAL Silicon Austria Labs GmbH

-With extensive experience in conducting and managing R&D projects, both on the national (COMET Competence Centres for Excellent Technologies Programme, etc.) and the international (FP7, ENIAC) level, CTR has achieved a number of internationally acclaimed innovations and an extensive network of academic (Fraunhofer IPMS, EPFL, IMTEK, TU Wien, Johannes Kepler University Linz, etc.) and industrial partners (Infineon, AVL, Airbus, EPCOS, Philips etc.)
+SAL is an internationally recognized and ISO 9001:2008 certified R&D institution, with extensive experience (more than 20 years) in conducting and managing R&D projects, both on the national (COMET Competence Centers for Excellent Technologies Programme, etc.) and the international (FP7, ENIAC) level.
+This research team has achieved several internationally acclaimed innovations and an extensive network of academic (Fraunhofer IPMS, EPFL, IMTEK, TU Wien, Johannes Kepler University Linz, etc.) and industrial partners (Infineon, AVL, Airbus, EPCOS, Philips etc.).

 The expertise of the Area Heterogeneous Integration Technologies (HIT) is in the simulation, assembly and packaging of electronic devices.
 Multi-physics FEM simulations are carried out to study and optimise package designs leading to the approach of functional packaging and co-design, where chip and package are considered as inherently one system.
 The HIT department expands and fosters packaging processes for die and wire bonding.
 Ink-jet and 3D printing processes are studied for packaging tasks and sensor package prototypes.
 Special device characterisation methods are available in house (e.g. shear testing, Raman stress/strain characterisation).